chrislambert-ky/report-ky-roadclosures/etl_data_server-side.md

-# Server-side Docs: Interactive Report for Road Closures
+# Server-side (Node.js) ETL Documentation: Interactive Road Closures Report

+This document describes the Node.js server-side ETL (Extract, Transform, Load) pipeline that prepares historic Kentucky road closure data for use in dashboards and reporting.
+The ETL is implemented in [`etl_data.js`](etl_data.js).

+---

+## Overview

-Since the historic data continues to grow, we process the data as a separate and unique ETL pipeline prior to visualization.
-This pipeline fetches, parses, filters, enriches, and logs the data to support downstream dashboards and reporting.
+As the historic data set grows, a dedicated ETL pipeline is used to fetch, parse, filter, enrich, and persist the data before it is visualized.
+This approach ensures:
+- Data is up-to-date with the latest roadway attributes
+- Processing is efficient and can be resumed if interrupted
+- The workflow is transparent and well-documented for learning and auditing

+---

 ## ETL Pipeline Steps (as implemented in `etl_data.js`)

-1. **Extract:**
+### 1. **Extract**
-   - Pull historic data from the source using the [hosted CSV data source](https://raw.githubusercontent.com/chrislambert-ky/analysis-ky-roadclosures/refs/heads/main/data-reportready/kytc-closures-2021-2025-report_dataset.csv).
+- Downloads the latest historic road closure data from a [hosted CSV source](https://raw.githubusercontent.com/chrislambert-ky/analysis-ky-roadclosures/refs/heads/main/data-reportready/kytc-closures-2021-2025-report_dataset.csv) using `node-fetch`.

+### 2. **Transform**
-   - The script uses `node-fetch` to download the CSV file.
+- Parses the CSV using `csv-parse/sync`.

-2. **Transform:**
-   - Parse the CSV and keep only the fields that cannot be updated/reprocessed:
+- Retains only the fields that cannot be reprocessed or updated by the enrichment API:
-     - `latitude`
-     - `longitude`
-     - `Comments`
-     - `Reported_On`
-     - `End_Date`
-     - `Duration_Hours`
+  - `latitude`, `longitude`, `Comments`, `Reported_On`, `End_Date`, `Duration_Hours`
-   - The script uses `csv-parse/sync` for parsing and mapping fields.

-3. **Enrich:**
+### 3. **Enrich**
-   - For each record, call the [KYTC API](https://kytc-api-v100-lts-qrntk7e3ra-uc.a.run.app/docs) to get updated roadway attributes (e.g., District, County, Milepoint, Road Name, Route, etc.) using latitude and longitude.
+- For each record, calls the [KYTC Route API](https://kytc-api-v100-lts-qrntk7e3ra-uc.a.run.app/docs) to obtain updated roadway attributes (District, County, Milepoint, Road Name, Route, etc.) using latitude and longitude.
-   - The enrichment is performed in batches (default batch size: 500) to avoid overloading the API and to track progress.
+- Enrichment is performed in batches (default batch size: **100** as set in the script) to avoid overloading the API and to allow for progress tracking and partial saves.
-   - The script handles API errors and logs them in the output.
+- Handles API errors gracefully, logging any issues in the output data for transparency.

-4. **Load:**
+### 4. **Load**
-   - Write the enriched data to `./data/data_v4_final_roadclosures.json` (overwriting any previous output).
+- Writes the enriched data to `./data/data_v4_final_roadclosures.json`, overwriting any previous output.
-   - The script saves progress after each batch, so partial results are not lost if interrupted.
+- Saves progress after each batch, so partial results are not lost if the process is interrupted.

-5. **Logging:**
+### 5. **Logging & Error Handling**
+- The script logs progress and errors to the console for real-time monitoring.
+- Each row in the output includes any API errors encountered (e.g., missing coordinates, failed requests).
-   - Each ETL run is logged to `./log_etl/etl_run_log.csv` with start/end time, record count, elapsed time, and output file for reproducibility and auditing.
+- (Planned/Optional) ETL run logs can be written to a log file for reproducibility and auditing (see comments in the script for details).
-   - The log directory is created if it does not exist.

-## Additional Notes

-- The script is designed for learning and reproducibility, with extensive comments and error handling.
-- The KYTC API does not require registration or an API key.
-- Example files for API usage:
-    - `docs_js/kytc_route_api_keys.csv`
-    - `docs_js/kytc_route_api_py_async.py`
-    - `docs_js/kytc_route_api_py_sync.py`
-- The ETL script is intended for personal/educational use and is not an official KYTC project.

 ---

+## Additional Implementation Details

+- **Batch Processing:**
+  - The batch size is set to 100 records per API call group to avoid API timeouts and rate limits.
+  - After each batch, the output file is updated, so progress is not lost.
+- **Error Handling:**
+  - Rows missing coordinates are skipped and flagged with an error in the output.
+  - API errors are caught and included in the output for review.
+- **No API Key Required:**
+  - The KYTC API is public and does not require registration or authentication.
+- **Related Example Files:**
+  - `docs_js/kytc_route_api_keys.csv` (example API keys, not required for this ETL)
+  - `docs_js/kytc_route_api_py_async.py` and `docs_js/kytc_route_api_py_sync.py` (Python examples for the same API)
+- **Not Official:**
+  - This ETL is a personal/educational project and is not an official KYTC product.

+---

-**For more details, see the code in `etl_data.js`.**
+**For full implementation details, see [`etl_data.js`](etl_data.js).**